87 results - showing 61 - 87

 9 Conduit Street, London W1S 2XG

 Pierre Gagnaire's uber chic Mayfair restaurant is certainly for special occasions - it's one of the most expensive meals in town.
-There are multiple dining rooms within the building, all with very different looks and menus.
+There are multiple dining rooms within the building, all with very different looks and menus but it's the Lecture Room & Library alone which holds three stars.
 There are also incredibly instagrammable loos.

 42 Albemarle Street, London W1S 4JH

 The Sethi family's concept of taking a colonial gymkhana club theme and serving modern Indian food combined with British ingredients, with a focus on the tandoor oven and sigri charcoal grill was an instant hit.
-Always packed with A-listers and foodies alike.
+It's always packed with A-listers and foodies alike.

 209 Westbourne Park Road, London W11 1EA